DewofyourYouth/DewofyourYouth.github.io/_posts/2021-02-12-rust-part-one.md

 ```

 If we didn't want the index we would just do: `for month in months.iter(){println!("{}", month)}` without `.enumerate()` at the end.

+Next Rust posts planned will talk about:

+1. control flow (mostly rust specific stuff - `match` and `loop`)
+2. functions, pointers, ownership, and slices
+3. structs, enums and methods